Combinatorial operads from monoids: Introduction

 In this paper, we propose a new generic method to build combinatorial operads.
 The starting point is to pick a monoid~$M$.
 We then consider the set of words whose letters are elements of~$M$.
 The arity of such words are their length, the composition of two words is expressed from the product of~$M$, and permutations act on words by permuting letters.
-In this way, we associate a symmetric operad denoted by~$\T M$ with any monoid~$M$.
-This construction is rich from a combinatorial point of view since it allows, by considering suboperads and quotients of~$\T M$, to get new (symmetric or not) operads on various combinatorial objects.
+In this way, we associate an operad denoted by~$\T M$ with any monoid~$M$.
+This construction is rich from a combinatorial point of view since it allows us, by considering suboperads and quotients of~$\T M$, to get new (symmetric or not) operads on various combinatorial objects.
+Our construction is related to two previous ones.